Discovery of a 36 ks Phase Modulation in the Hard X-ray Pulses from the Magnetar 1E 1547.0$-$5408: Abstract

 \section{Abstract}

 The Suzaku data of the highly variable magnetar 1E 1547.0$-$5408, obtained during the 2009 January activity, were reanalyzed.
-The 2.07 s pulsation of the 15--40 keV emission detected with the HXD was found to be phase modulated, with a period of $36.0^{+4.5}_{-2.5}$ ks and an amplitude of $0.52 \pm 0.14$ s.
-The modulation waveform is suggested to be more square-wave like rather than sinusoidal.
-While the effect was confirmed with the 10--14 keV XIS data, the modulation amplitude decreased towards lower energies, becoming consistent with 0 below 4 keV.
+The 2.07 s pulsation, detected in the 15--40 keV HXD data, was found to exhibit phase modulation, which can be modeled by a sinusoid with a period of $36.0^{+4.5}_{-2.5}$ ks and an amplitude of $0.52 \pm 0.14$ s.
+While the effect is also seen in the 10--14 keV XIS data, the modulation amplitude decreased towards lower energies, becoming consistent with 0 below 4 keV.
 After the case of 4U 0142+61, this makes the 2nd example of this kind of behavior detected from magnetars.
-The effect can be interpreted as a manifestation of free precession of this magnetar, which is suggested to be oblately deformed under the presence of strong toroidal field of $\sim 10^{16}$ G.
+The effect can be interpreted as a manifestation of torque-free precession of this magnetar, which is suggested to be prolately deformed under the presence of strong toroidal field of $\sim 10^{16}$ G.